Target audience

 The module delves into the strategic oversight, risk management, and legal obligations of boards, including fiduciary duties and compliance.
 Participants will also explore the induction, training, and ongoing development processes for board members, with a focus on case study examples.

-Module 5 – Planning and Scheduling Board Meetings (1h15)
+Module 5 – Board Meetings: preparatory work and process (1h15)

-Module 11 – Legal Requirements for Shareholders Meetings (1h30)
+Module 8 – Legal Requirements on Shareholders Meetings (1h)

 This module outlines the statutory obligations for organizing shareholder meetings, distinguishing between Ordinary General Meetings (OGMs) and Extraordinary General Meetings (EGMs), and the legal requirements for shareholder registers and rights.
 It also covers shares, voting rights, and key topics such as transferability and pledging of shares.